Cross country skiing and snowshoeing trails can be found at four of Anoka County’s Regional Parks. They may be few, but they’re top notch!

 Coon Rapids Dam offers 10 km (just over 6 miles) of groomed cross-country ski trails.
 It’s mostly flat and mostly wooded, with great views along the Mississippi River.
 Ski rental equipment is available at the Visitor Center on the weekends.

 The Park also keeps a small portion of their trails plowed for hiking and running during the snowy months.
-No hiking or snowshoeing is allowed on the groomed ski trails, so there’s not much for snowshoeing here.
+Snowshoeing isn’t allowed on the groomed ski trails, but there’s a little off-trail snowshoeing potential here, plus you can walk across the dam and head into (Hennepin County’s) Mississippi Gateway Regional Park for more.
 Here’s the Coon Rapids Dam winter map.

 Green Haven Golf Course (Anoka)

 The City of Anoka grooms trails for both classic and skate skiing for 3.2 miles over the hills of Green Haven Golf Course when conditions are right.
 They ask you not ski there unless the signs are up indicating the trails are open, and then to stay on the groomed trails.
-Here’s more info and here’s what the trail looks like (except, of course, in snow!).
+Here’s more info about skiing at Green Haven and here’s what the trail looks like (except, of course, in snow!).

 Rice Creek Chain of Lakes Park Reserve, Centerville